 - Students who are estranged from their family

 - Students who are considered mature (aged 21 or over)

 - Students who have a problem relating to health, disability or bereavement

 - Students who have been in local authority care

 - Students who have had a disrupted pattern of education

 - Students who are from a military service family

-- Students who are asylum-seekers
+- Students who are a refugee or asylum-seeker

 Thirdly, applicants must attend one of our Compact partner schools or colleges.

 - Barton Peveril College